zhangzeyingvv/MagneticTB/README.md

 * Fixed an issue where in very rare cases the order of basis functions would change due to the automatic unitarization.

 v1.02 2022/12/1
-* MagneticTB can calculate the band co-representations of tight-binding model!
+* MagneticTB now has the capability to calculate the band co-representations of a tight-binding model!

    * Before using this capability, [```SpaceGroupIrep```](https://github.com/goodluck1982/SpaceGroupIrep) and [```MSGCorep```](https://github.com/goodluck1982/MSGCorep)  package needed to be installed.